 Mr Eager, an executive director of Last Hope Ltd, holds a restricted equity instrument in the Last Hope Employee Share Trust that will remain restricted for a period of 5 years after that instrument was awarded to Mr Eager.
 It entitles him to dividends derived from 10 000 of the equity shares in Real Hope (Pty) Ltd that are held by the trust while the restrictions governing that equity instrument apply and the transfer of those shares once those restrictions fall away.
 Real Hope (Pty) Ltd is a subsidiary of Last Hope Ltd. Real Hope buys back 90 per cent of the shares held in it by the trust at R200 per share 4 years after the award of that restricted equity instrument.
 The trust distributes an amount of R1 800 000 to Mr Eager as a dividend in respect of his restricted equity instrument.
+Result:

-Result: The dividend of R1 800 000 will not be exempt as it consists of the consideration paid by Real Hope in respect of the share buy-back.
-This result will apply irrespective of whether the consideration in respect of the share buy-back consists of cash or an asset in kind. b) It is proposed that a dividend in respect of a restricted equity instrument scheme be treated as ordinary revenue.
-As a result, carve out measures which qualified certain dividends in relation to restricted equity instruments as exempt from normal taxation will fall away.
-This implies that paragraph (dd) of the proviso to section 10(1)(k)(i) will be deleted.
-Further changes will be made to paragraph (iii) of the proviso to section 10(1)(k)(i) to clarify that dividends will only be exempt after the restriction falls away and the equity instrument vests in the employee in terms of section 8C or when a marketable security is held by an employee in terms of section 8A.
-Example 2 Facts:
+The dividend of R1 800 000 will not be exempt as it is derived from the consideration paid by Real Hope in respect of the share buy-back.
+This result will apply irrespective of whether the consideration in respect of the share buy-back consists of cash or an asset in kind.

+Example 2

+Facts: